• Technologies

 For one, if you are still on a legacy VPN, where it’s you who gets to decide if and when your corporate device is on the corporate VPN, and it’s you who has to activate it and deactivate it multiple times per day based on what you are doing, then it’s time for you to push your IT department for an upgrade that can improve your experience to an in-office experience whether you are in or out of the office.

 Zero Trust is the new VPN for our new times.
 It’s time that we accept that our office network is no more safe or secure than our home network, or even the wi-fi network out at the airport.
 In truth, if every network is a breeding ground for threat vectors capable of targeting me up and down my software stack, then I must be on the VPN at all times.
 Disabling it cannot be an option.
-Knowing that a VPN is even in play, resident on the laptop should not be an option.
+Knowing that a VPN is even in play, residing on the laptop should not be an option.

 What does the new VPN for today and tomorrow look like?

 • It’s always on.
-There is no option for going off-line for personal use that goes unobserved.
+There is no option for going offline for personal use that goes unobserved.

 • It’s IT-controlled.
 If IT decides that split tunnel is too high of a risk, even under the best of network access conditions, then there is no split tunnel that can take flows out of IT’s view.

-• It’s identity based.
+• It’s identity-based.
 The new network perimeter is the user herself, defined by the user’s identity and the security access policies that the oversight entity sees fit to impose on her.

 • It’s transparent to the end user.
 What security tunnels are used to connect to the Secure Access Service Edge of choice per application, URL, or host name is of no concern to the user.